 "Reductionism" is a loaded term, and one that tends to get thrown around pejoratively.
-When I use the term, I will attempt not to make an unfair caricature or a straw man of it.
+When I use the term, I will attempt not to make a straw man of it.
 Reductionism, very roughly, is the divide-and-conquer approach to understanding reality.
 It is the position that anything just is the sum of its parts.
 Now, sometimes reductionism means methodological reductionism, which is simply the practice of analyzing things in terms of their components.
-Methodological reductionism as an approach to scientific inquiry has been spectacularly successful over many centuries.
+Methodological reductionism, as an approach to scientific inquiry, has been spectacularly successful over many centuries.
 When I speak of reductionism, however, I mean it in a stronger, ontological sense.
 I mean the presuppositions (and I believe that they are presuppositions)

 Reductionism combined with deterministic physicalism results in the claim that if you knew the exact initial conditions of the universe, and knew the true laws of physics, you could, in principle, predict everything that would ever happen during the lifetime of the universe, including the fall of the Roman empire and the Gettysburg Address.
 There are no big, large-scale things that can not be understood fully in terms of their simpler, small-scale underlying mechanisms.

 Many prevailing theories of mind incorporate some form of this strong ontological reductionism, even ones that make a point of claiming to reject strict reductionism.
 I think, however, we have reason to doubt that reductionism in this sense gives us a true or complete picture of the world.
 The problem with reductionism is that it works too well.
 If everything can be explained or characterized in terms of the lowest level building blocks, there is no reason to consider higher level things as having any objective existence at all, or at least, any explanatorily useful existence.
 As the saying goes, once the reductionist has broken down the universe, he has trouble building it back up again.